petri1807/mobile-programming-project/README.md

 Prettier is an automated code formatter, so you no longer need to think about formatting ever again.
 This, together with ESLint will work wonders on your code.

+Run this command in the VS Code terminal, PowerShell, or the regular Command Promt inside your project root folder

 ```npm i -D prettier```

 ## ESLint